 About the USS Comstock

 The Comstock displaced nearly 8,000 tons when at capacity, was 457 feet long, and could carry a variety of combinations of landing craft.
-She was also armed with several gun mounts and could carry 17 officers, 237 enlisted men and could accommodate 240 officers and troops being transported.
+She was also armed with several gun mounts and could carry 17 officers, 237 enlisted men and accommodate 240 officers and troops.
 The ship was powered and propelled by steam turbines, twin propellers, and two Babcock and Wilcox steam boilers.

 The U.S. Navy decommissioned the Comstock on April 20, 1970, although she was not struck until June 30, 1976.
 Since the ship was still in good shape, she was sold to Taiwan, which took possession in 1984.
 She served there as the ROCS Chung Cheng and was decommissioned again in 2012 before being sunk to become an artificial reef in 2015.

 Asbestos on the USS Comstock

 Numerous U.S. Navy ships were constructed with asbestos.
 From about the 1930s through the 1970s, ships in many industries, including the military, included asbestos in materials for many reasons: its ability to add fireproofing, strength, and insulation without a lot of extra weight.
 It was also desirable because of its low cost, abundance, and flexibility.

 Hundreds of components of ships like the Comstock are known to have contained asbestos, from the smallest gaskets to entire lengths of pipe insulation.
 The boilers and turbines, which generated so much heat, contained a lot of asbestos.
 Pipes insulated with the material ran through all parts of the ships, including the mess and sleeping quarters.